samply/spot/README.md

 curl http://localhost:8100/catalogue
 ```

-Returns JSON catalogue of search criteria and the expected number of results in sites configured in Samply/Prism.
+Returns JSON catalogue of search criteria along with metadata fetched from Samply.Prism (see [Prism's repository](https://github.com/samply/prism) for a list of metadata fields).

 ## License